-3 or 4 years in university flies by in a flash, cherish your time here in this cushioned environment, the working world is harsh.
+3 or 4 years in university fly by in a flash, cherish your time here in this cushioned environment, the working world is harsh.

 This is what all seniors will tell you, but few of them will tell you what they wish they had done while in university and what you need to do to ‘cherish your time’.
-Afterall, its painful to recall.
-Kind seniors will tell you their pitfalls so that you do not have the same regrets they did.
-Here, we have gathered 13 of them from the 3 universities, SMU, NTU and NUS who are generous and honest enough to share with us what they wished they had done.
+Afterall, it’s painful to recall.
+Kind seniors will tell you their pitfalls so that you do not have the same regrets that they did.
+Here, we have gathered 13 of them from 3 universities, SMU, NTU and NUS, who are generous and honest enough to share with us what they wished they had done.

 Now, it comes to my realisation that school is not just the place for studies.
-In NTU, there are actually a lot of support from professors and courses that help students on fulfilling their entrepreneurial dreams and one good example is the Minor in Entrepreneurship course.
+In NTU, there is actually a lot of support from professors and courses that help students in fulfilling their entrepreneurial dreams and one good example is the Minor in Entrepreneurship course.
 Therefore, I really encourage those with awesome business ideas to make good use of their creativity and passion.
-Unlike what others said, I believe that entrepreneurship mindset should be cultivated since young.
+Unlike what others say, I believe that the entrepreneurship mindset should be cultivated since young.
 As the quote says, “When the time is right, it will happen.”– Winnie Wong, NTU Accountancy, 2014

 -Ivy Wah, SMU Business, 2014

-This is my list of things I wished I did in NUS or regret not doing them.
+This is my list of things I wished I did in NUS or regret not doing.

 - Work/visit all the faculties in NUS.
 I have mostly stuck in and around SoC and still haven’t visited a lot of places in NUS.
 Planning to take photos in each faculty of NUS.